cynarski/Sudoku/README.md

-# Sudoku project in Python for Windows and Android using kivy, buildozer and dokusan
+# Sudoku project in Python for Windows and Android

+Liberies which we used:
+* kivy
+* numpy
+* dokusan